ardalo/digital-platform-development-guide/README.md

     ```
   * If the service does not respond with HTTP Status Code `200`, it will be removed from load balancing
     until ready again
   * The endpoint must only check own dependencies, e.g. its own database.
-To prevent cascading errors,
+To prevent cascading errors
-    no external dependencies will be checked
+    and circular dependencies, no external dependencies must be checked

 **Background:**
 * Health Check Endpoints are essential for an automated infrastructure:
-  * If a service is not alive, i.e. does not respond with HTTP Status Code `200` to a `alive` request,
+  * If a service is not alive, i.e. does not respond with HTTP Status Code `200` to a liveness request,
     the service can be detected as dead and restarted automatically.
-  * If a service is not ready, i.e. does not respond with HTTP Status Code `200` to a `ready` request,
+  * If a service is not ready, i.e. does not respond with HTTP Status Code `200` to a readiness request,
-    the service will be removed from load balancing and only added again once the `ready` endpoint
+    the service will be removed from load balancing and only added again once the readiness endpoint
-    return HTTP Status Code `200`
+    returns HTTP Status Code `200`.

 #### [Must] Service exposes a Prometheus Metrics Endpoint